Gu Kailai: Murder case

 Following the verdict, the United Kingdom announced that it welcomed the investigation, and said that they "consistently made clear to the Chinese authorities that we wanted to see the trials in this case conform to international human rights standards and for the death penalty not to be applied."
 BBC News commented that "informed observers see the fingerprints of the Communist Party of China all over this outcome", stating that the trial's conclusion was "all too neat and uncannily suited to one particular agenda", that of limiting the scandal's damage.
-The New York Times suggested the verdict "raised questions about official corruption and political favoritism within the Communist Party."

 Officially, Neil Heywood was murdered because he demanded $22 million from Gu after a real estate venture failed, and after Heywood sent an email which threatened her son, Gu decided to neutralise the threat.
 At a hotel in Chongqing, Gu gave Heywood whiskey and tea.
 Heywood became drunk and vomited.
 When he tried to go to bed, Gu poured animal poison into his mouth and she placed pills next to him to make it appear as though he had overdosed on drugs.

 However, according to Reuters, at the end of 2011, Gu asked Heywood to move a large amount of money out of China.
 Heywood agreed to do that if Gu paid him a certain amount of money.
 But Heywood asked for a larger cut of the money than Gu expected.
 When Gu told Heywood he was being greedy, Heywood threatened to expose what Gu was doing.
 Gu was outraged and decided to kill Heywood.
-An academic close to the Bo family said Wang Lijun had written two letters to the Central Commission for Discipline Inspection which accused Gu of moving several hundred million dollars out of the country.
-The CDIC did not act immediately but the letters increased pressure for a deep probe.
+An academic close to the Bo family said Wang Lijun had written two letters to the Central Commission for Discipline Inspection (CCDI) which accused Gu of moving several hundred million dollars out of the country.
+The Central Commission for Discipline Inspection (CCDI) did not act immediately but the letters increased pressure for a deep probe.

-On 14 December 2015, Gu Kailai's sentence was commuted to life imprisonment.
+On 14 December 2015, Gu's sentence was commuted to life imprisonment.
 The prison authorities said Gu had expressed repentance and had made no intentional offences during their review.

+Personal life

+While studying at Peking University, Gu was a schoolmate with Bo Xilai.
+According to Li Danyu, Bo's first wife, they started an affair then that broke Bo's first marriage.
+But Gu claimed that she first met Bo in 1984 on her field trip looking into environmental art in Jin County, Liaoning, where he was the Communist Party secretary.
+The couple married in 1986 and had one son, Bo Kuangyi, better known as Guagua.

+During their marriage, Bo's serial womanizing is said to push Gu into relying on a circle of close confidants, including Patrick Henri Devillers, Larry Cheng, Neil Heywood, and Wang Lijun, a pattern in turn leading to speculation, including from Bo, about her relationships with them.
+In 2013, Bo admitted at trial that he had been unfaithful to his wife, which drove her to take away their son to England.